Simone DILARIA

 www.unive.it/people/simone.dilaria (personal record)

-He holds the National Scientific Qualification (ASN) for Associate Professor (10/A1 – Archaeology) and has served as Principal Investigator for three funded research projects:
+He holds the National Scientific Qualification (ASN) for the role of Associate Professor (competition sector 10/A1 – Archaeology).

-He has authored or co-authored over 60 scientific publications, including articles in ANVUR A-rated and internationally peer-reviewed journals (ISI), and a monograph on archaeometric approaches to ancient mortar materials.
-His H-index is 10 (Scopus), 8 (Web of Science), and 11 (Google Scholar).
-He attended as speaker or invited speaker at several national and international conferences and serves as a peer reviewer for journals such as Scientific Reports, Journal of Archaeological Science, Archaeometry, and Journal of Roman Archaeology.
-He serves as Associate Editor for the scientific journal Archaeological and Anthropological Science.
+He is the author or co-author of over 60 scientific publications, including articles in international peer-reviewed journals (ISI) and Class A journals (ANVUR), as well as a monograph on archaeometric approaches to ancient building materials.
+His H-index is 11 (Scopus), 10 (Web of Science), and 13 (Google Scholar).
+He has participated as a speaker, including by invitation, in numerous national and international conferences and serves as a peer reviewer for international scientific journals such as Scientific Reports, Journal of Archaeological Science, Archaeometry, and Journal of Roman Archaeology.
+He is also an Associate Editor for the journal Archaeological and Anthropological Sciences.